izzlan-anuar/portfolio/README.md

 ---

-## CI/CD & checks
+## CI/CD & Checks

-Automated workflows are powered by **GitHub Actions**, running on every pull request to verify that the code is linted, formatted, and build-ready before merging.
+Workflows are powered by **GitHub Actions**, triggered on pull requests to ensure code quality and deployment readiness.

-### Workflow overview
+### Workflow Overview

 1. **Lint & Format Check** — Runs ESLint and Prettier validation.
 2. **Build** — Compiles the Astro project.
-3. **Deploy** — Publishes to GitHub Pages upon successful checks.
+3. **Deploy** — Publishes to GitHub Pages once all checks pass.

 ---

 ## Integrations — Completed

-1. **ESLint** — Configured using flat config (`eslint.config.cjs`) with support for `.astro` and TypeScript files.
+1. **ESLint** — Configured using flat config (`eslint.config.cjs`) with `.astro` and TypeScript support.
-2. **Prettier** — Ensures consistent formatting across all files, enforced via `prettier --check` during PR validation.
+2. **Prettier** — Ensures consistent formatting across all files, enforced via `prettier --check` in PR validation.

 ---

-> *This README will be updated as new integrations are added.*
+> This README will be updated as new integrations are added.